Youth Baseball Rules Addendum

 All players should be listed on the official roster prior to the first game.
-For select AA-AAA events players may not be added to a roster after the first game If a player is listed on more than one roster, the player listed will decide as to which roster, he is legally on.
+If a player is listed on more than one roster, the player listed will decide as to which roster, he is legally on.
 This decision is up to the individual player.
 No player can appear in a tournament game for more than one team, including separate age groups.
 Once the player has appeared in a game, the player may NOT participate with another team in the same weekend, regardless of age division or classification.

-- The team’s manager is responsible for all aspects of the eligibility of the players on his team and that they meet the requirements.
+- The team’s manager is responsible for all aspects of the players' eligibility and that they meet the requirements.

 - A player who is in violation of the age eligibility shall be considered an illegal player.

-- Participating players shall have photocopies of their original birth certificates (US) or passports (International) in the possession of their team manager.
+- Participating players shall have photocopies of their original birth certificates (US) or passports (International) in possession of their team manager.
 Electronic copies of ID documents are accepted.
-Failure to have a copy of a birth certificate, in the event of a protest, could result in suspension for the remainder of the event until such document can be produced for the team or individual.
-Driver’s License is permitted.
-For events classified by graduation year or grade level, transcripts/report card from a players most recent academic semester shall be in the possession of their team manager.
+Failure to have a copy of a birth certificate in the event of a protest could result in suspension for the remainder of the event until such a document can be produced for the team or individual.
+A driver’s License is permitted.
+For events classified by graduation year or grade level, transcripts/report cards from a player's most recent academic semester shall be in possession of their team manager.

 We recommend that all teams (home and visitor) keep a scorebook.
-The official scorebook and lineup card for the game will be kept by tournament staff, in case of emergency where staff cannot keep book the home team will be the official scorer.
-In a situation in which tournament staff and the home team are unable to score the visitor would become the official book.
+The official scorebook and lineup card for the game will be kept by tournament staff; in case of an emergency where staff cannot keep the book, the home team will be the official scorer.
+In a situation where tournament staff and the home team cannot score, the visitor would become the official book.
 All subs should be reported to the umpires.
-To eliminate scoring disputes scorekeepers should check with the official scorer during and after the game.
+To eliminate scoring disputes, scorekeepers should check with the official scorer during and after the game.

-- Lineup cards must be fully filled out with players first name, last name, position, and accurate jersey numbers.
+- Lineup cards must be fully filled out with players' first names, last names, positions, and accurate jersey numbers.
 All substitutes should be listed with accurate jerseys numbers.
 Failure to produce a complete lineup card can result in games not starting on time.
 Lineup cards are to be given to the official scorekeeper before the home plate meeting.

-In the interest of maintaining a quality event, the tournament committee reserves the right to eject any person from the site for unruly or unsportsmanlike behavior.
-Such behavior shall include but not limited to:
+To maintain a quality event, the tournament committee reserves the right to eject any person from the site for unruly or unsportsmanlike behavior.
+Such behavior shall include but is not be limited to:

-- Physical attack on an umpire, tournament official, associate director, associate officer, and/or any player or fan prior, during, or immediately following a game played under the authority of Perfect Game.
+- Physical attack on an umpire, tournament official, associate director, associate officer, and/or any player or fan prior, during, or immediately following a game played under the authority of TBT.
 Assault on an official is a felony in some states.

-- Players, coaches, managers, fans, spectators, or sponsors threatening an umpire, tournament official, associate director, or associate officer with physical harm.
+- Players, coaches, managers, fans, spectators, or sponsors threaten an umpire, tournament official, associate director, or associate officer with physical harm.

 - Any player, coach, manager, sponsor, fan, spectator, director, or officer who engages in physical fighting.

-- Using unsportsmanlike conduct or abusive language, symbol tactics, or derogatory or unbecoming acts.
+- Using unsportsmanlike conduct, abusive language, symbol tactics, or derogatory or unbecoming acts.